apache/www-site/docs/README.md

 - [{ code_lines }]+ lines of code in&nbsp;stewardship
 ```

 2. Sequences.
-These metadata are used by EZT directives and also the ASF python style directives.
+EZT directives and the ASF Python-style directives use these metadata.

    EZT
 ```md